Normalization for planar string diagrams and a quadratic equivalence algorithm: Termination

 We call these reductions collapsible because as the final vertices move synchronously, they can be merged together: this defines a reduction on a shorter linear diagram.
 Figure~\ref{fig:example-collapsible-reduction} shows an example of a collapsible reduction with the final vertices in red, and the corresponding collapsed reduction on the shorter diagram.

-\begin{definition} Given a collapsible reduction on a linear diagram $l$ of size $n$, the corresponding \emph{collapsed reduction} is obtained by erasing vertex number $n$ in $l$. \end{definition}
+\begin{defi} Given a collapsible reduction on a linear diagram $l$ of size $n$, the corresponding \emph{collapsed reduction} is obtained by erasing vertex number $n$ in $l$. \end{defi}

-\begin{definition} A right reduction of string diagrams $r : A \Rarrowstar B$ is called a \emph{funnel} when: \begin{itemize} \item each non-final vertex is exchanged at most once with a final vertex. \item if an exchange involves non-final vertices $u$ and $v$, then both $u$ and $v$ are exchanged with a final vertex in the course of the rewrite, and these two final vertices are different. \end{itemize} \end{definition}
+\begin{defi} A right reduction of string diagrams $r : A \Rarrowstar B$ is called a \emph{funnel} when: \begin{itemize} \item each non-final vertex is exchanged at most once with a final vertex. \item if an exchange involves non-final vertices $u$ and $v$, then both $u$ and $v$ are exchanged with a final vertex in the course of the rewrite, and these two final vertices are different. \end{itemize} \end{defi}

 We are especially interested in the cases where the source or target of the funnel is collapsible, as in Figure~\ref{fig:example-funnels}.
 The name \emph{funnel} comes from the shape of these reductions when depicted as braids: these are reductions where the final vertices converge or diverge from each other.